vcfvct/aws-exam/README.md

 * storage gateway.
   * gateway cached: storing all the data on s3 and cache frequently-used data locally.
   * gateway stored: use s3 to backup the data but store locally.
-* killing feature for EFS agains EBS is its concurrency, it can be mounted/accessed by multiple ec2 instances at the same time.
+* killing feature for EFS against EBS is its concurrency, it can be mounted/accessed by multiple ec2 instances at the same time.
 * The maximum size of a tag key is 128 unicode characters.